The Two Reasons Why We Lose Focus During Project Management Crunch Time

 When project focus wanders, it quickly becomes a blocker, since we need some semblance of project focus before we can even consider task focus.
 If we can’t decide what to do, how can we overt-orient our way to getting anything done?

-In a way, keeping project focus is like writing a novel: it’s not a single act of concentration, but several of them working in concert.
+In a way, keeping project focus and staying on top of project management is like writing a novel: it’s not a single act of concentration, but several of them working in concert.
 It’s weaving together all the plotlines and characters of our worklife into something with forward momentum, and using that momentum to make smart decisions about what we do next.
 And by the way, writing a novel is hard.
 David Foster Wallace, one of the titans of modern literature, said in 1997 of his future plans: “I will probably write an hour a day, and spend eight hours a day biting my knuckle and worrying about not writing.”

 If losing task focus permits us to blame a singular distraction, then bad project focus gives us free reign to blame everyone and everything around us.
 It creates real worry.
 And while most of us aren’t writing 1,000 page novels, we can all relate, because we all know the feeling of having an expansive task list but a sudden inability to move forward.

-When we lose project focus, we need to be smart about what we do to ensure that our project (which might be a novel!) has its conclusion.
+When we lose project focus, we need to be smart about what we do to ensure that whatever project we happen to be managing at the time (which might be a novel!) has its conclusion.
 For those moments when we’re stopped dead in our tracks and unsure how to return to project focus (paving the path to the glory of task focus), here’s what we can do.

 1. Stop analyzing and start planning